MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Triggers.md

 ### Activity events

-Activity triggers enable you to associate actions to any incoming activity from the client such as when a new user joins and the bot begins a new conversation.
+Activity triggers lets you associate actions to any incoming activity from the client such as when a new user joins and the bot begins a new conversation.
 Additional information on activities can be found in [Bot Framework Activity schema][3].

 All activity events have a base event of `ActivityReceived` and are further refined by their _activity type_.
 The Base class that all activity triggers derive from is `OnActivity`.